 We do a range of different events in the UBMRC.
 We take part is the British Universities Karting Championship (more info here and here), which is an outdoor karting championship contested by teams from universities all over the country.
 As a club we hold intra-club social races; most, but not all of which are at indoor karting tracks in the Birmingham area.
 Absolutely everyone in the club is welcome to come along and enjoy racing in a friendly atmosphere!

 Away from the track, we also run a series of social events.
-It’s perhaps no surprise that many of us are into watching motorsport, and to that end we often meet up at a local pub to watch a Formula 1 grand prix over a pint (if it’s on at a time when the pubs are open!).
+It’s perhaps no surprise that many of us are into watching motorsport, and to that end we often meet up at a local pub to watch a Formula 1 grand prix over a pint (this is open to everyone, not just members!)
 We also go out for meals together and often go to sports night – an event for University of Birmingham sports club members held at the Guild of Students.
 In the past we have also gone to other motorsport events as spectators, such as BTCC races.
-We’ve got plans for even more great events in the near future, such as running gaming events for those of you who enjoy racing in the virtual world as well as the real one.
+Other types of social events we offer are trips to go bowling, mini-golf, simracing, laser tag and much more...

 Rest assured, the UBMRC is a friendly club, and you’ll soon get to know the faces beneath the helmets!